tamas-csanyi-cgi/bonnie/README.md

 ## Stack

 ### Spring

 This project uses Spring Boot framework.
 We use it for dependency injection and configuration management, but also because it has battle-tested integration packages with all of the major cloud native components.

 ### H2 database

 For the time of writing the project has a H2 embedded database to store the data in.
 It has a nice off-the-shelf gui to manage the database.
 To connect to it the project uses Spring JDBC connector.

 ### Kafka

 The project uses Kafka as the message broker.
 You have to install, and configure it separately before starting the application.
 For more information how to do that read the corresponding document in the doc folder.

+### Facebook integration

+Bonnie provides multiple ways of authentication, such as login form and login via Facebook.
+As the application is in the development stage, in order to be able to login through Facebook, you need to set up your environment.
+For more information how to do that read the corresponding document in the doc folder.

 ### Angular frontend

 This application will have an angular frontend to manage the orderings.

 # Building & Running the application

 First, start the zookeeper, and kafka services that is described in the ```doc/runKafka.txt``` file.

 Then, to build the application, issue the following command in the parent project folder

 ```bash
 mvn clean install
 ```